LoginRadius/docs/content/blog/get-started-node-js/index.md

 `https://<LoginRadius APP Name>.hub.loginradius.com/auth.aspx?action=login&return_url=<Return URL>`

 **Where:**
-- LoginRadius App Name is the name of your app as mentioned in Get Credential step.
+- **LoginRadius App Name** is the name of your app as mentioned in Get Credential step.
-- return_url is where you want to redirect users upon successful registration or login.
+- **return_url** is where you want to redirect users upon successful registration or login.
+[Whitelist your domain](#domain-whitelisting) if you are not using Local Domain for this tutorial.

 > return_url can be your website, frontend app, or backend server url where you are handling the access token.

-##  Obtain Access Token
+## Retrieve User Data using Access Token

-On successful authentication on the Auth Page (IDX), the default script of LoginRadius sends an access token in the query string as a token parameter with the return_url.
+> Once the authentication is done using Auth Page (IDX), the default script of LoginRadius sends an access token in the query string as a token parameter with the return_url.
+The return_url will access the Node.js backend API with query parameter (access token).
+>

-The following is an example of the access token in the query string with the Return URL:
+>The following is an example of the access token in the query string with the Return URL:
+>

-`<Return URL>?token=745******-3e8e-****-b3**2-9c0******1e.`
+>`<Return URL>?token=745******-3e8e-****-b3**2-9c0******1e.`
+>
 > If return_url is frontend, then from that application, pass the token to backend node API (eg: http://localhost:3000).
-Else you can use path of back end API as the return_url.
+Otherwise use the path of the back end API as the return_url.

-You can use the access token to retrieve profile data and handle other user functionality.

-> Similar to Registration and Login actions, the Auth Page (IDX) supports more actions.
-Refer to [this document](https://www.loginradius.com/docs/developer/concepts/idx-overview/) for more information.

-## Retrieve User Data using Access Token

-Once the authentication is done using Auth Page, the return_url will access the Node.js backend API with query parameter (access token).
-You can use this token to fetch the user profile.

-For example: To get the user profile, add the following API snippet to `server.js`:
+Add the following API snippet to `server.js`to get the user profile using the access token:

 ```
 app.get('/', function(req, res) {